yousefelassal/quote-cron/README.md

 > Reviewing what you have learned and learning anew, you are fit to be a teacher.

 > Always keep an open mind and a compassionate heart.

+> In three words I can sum up everything I've learned about life: it goes on.